seasonedfish/fishersun.com/src/content/posts/using-a-built-in-binding-thats-shadowed/index.md

 How is it that both the built-in Map and the Immutable.js Map are available at the top level, but `globalThis.Map` refers to the built-in Map?

+This [Stack Overflow answer](https://stackoverflow.com/a/50470191/14106506) helped clear things up for me.
 It turns out, while the Map from Immutable.js gets imported to the *module scope*, the built-in Map remains untouched at the *global scope*.